Where we're going next — My family's leap of faith into the futureCheryl Gottlieb Boxer

-A child’s departure for college is not only a big adjustment for parents; it means big changes for younger siblings as well.
 When my oldest son left for college, I wondered how that would affect his two younger brothers and the relationship they had with each other.
-Like most mothers, it is extremely important to me for my children to be close to each other and I was concerned that physical distance would negatively impact their bond.
+Like most mothers, it's extremely important to me for my children to be close to each other and I was concerned that physical distance would negatively impact their bond.

 Although the dynamic between my sons did change, it wasn’t in the ways I anticipated.